Jaimy-monsuur/Azure_Devops_assignment/README.md

 	- Image URI are returned with a SAS token
 	- API are hidden behind a access token (AuthorizationLevel.Function)
 		- URLToken: ?code=\<Token\>

+## Deployment
+The application is make in DOTNET 6 isolated.
+There is a deploy.ps1 that creates the environment using a bicep file.
+The code can then be pushed using visual studio code 2022.

 ## Azure deployed endpoints
 - https://<Name>.azurewebsites.net/api/RequestWeatherData_HttpTrigger?code=\<Token\>